 Health Issues and Care

 Cochins are very easy to rise; they have good health.
 Be aware of love and mites if you want to keep Cochins.
-Due to the presence of dense feathers, they are a good host of external parasites.
+Because of the presence of dense feathers, they are a suitable host of external parasites.

 Grooming